Batch Effects In Brain Foundation Model Embeddings: Experiments and Results

 \textbf{Decoding Biological Signals from Latent Representations.} To assess the biological information encoded in the learned embeddings before and after ComBat harmonization, we performed linear decoding of regional and network-level functional measures using ridge regression.
 Both ALFF and FNC were predicted from the embeddings.
 ALFF quantifies the magnitude of spontaneous low-frequency activity within individual brain regions, reflecting intrinsic regional neural dynamics, whereas FNC captures inter-regional functional interactions at the network level.
 Decoding these measures provides a direct assessment of whether embeddings preserve biologically meaningful information related to both local activity and large-scale connectivity.

 When batch effects were not controlled, the resulting $R^2$ maps exhibited widespread increases in the brain.
 As summarized in Table~\ref{tab:decode_r2_adhd200} and Table~\ref{tab:decode_r2} for full results, ALFF decoding produced abnormally high whole-brain $R^2$ values, with BrainLM consistently outperforming SwiFT across all datasets.
 A similar pattern was observed for FNC decoding, where network-level $R^2$ values remained uniformly high, but SwiFT consistently achieved higher performance than BrainLM.
 These uniformly elevated decoding accuracies indicate that the embeddings primarily capture scanner- or acquisition-related batch signatures rather than region-specific neural signals.
 Furthermore, the contrasting trends suggest distinct representational biases: BrainLM appears more sensitive to regional activity patterns, whereas SwiFT preferentially encodes large-scale functional connectivity.
 To disentangle representational characteristics from batch-related confounds, the analysis was repeated after applying ComBat harmonization.
 The observed trends persisted, with BrainLM outperforming SwiFT for ALFF and SwiFT outperforming BrainLM for FNC (see Table~\ref{tab:decode_r2_adhd200} and Table~\ref{tab:decode_r2}), indicating that these differences reflect intrinsic model representations rather than residual site effects.

-Additional analyses, such as spatial distributions of predictive performance and network-level analyses, are provided in Appendix~\ref{appendix:decode_bio}.
+Beyond whole-brain average $R^2$ statistics, the spatial distributions of predictive performance further characterize how each model captures regional activity.
+Figure~\ref{fig:alff_3x2} visualizes the top 30\% $R^2$ regions for ALFF decoding after harmonization.
+BrainLM exhibits high-$R^2$ clusters in specific regions such as the thalamus, whereas SwiFT displays more spatially diffuse predictive patterns broadly distributed across cortical regions.
+To further quantify these differences at the systems level, we summarize decoding performance within functional networks by averaging $R^2$ values within each network.
+The resulting network-level comparisons (see Figure~\ref{fig:fnc_1x3}) provide a more interpretable view of which large-scale systems are preferentially captured by each model.
+Across all datasets, SwiFT consistently achieves higher mean $R^2$ across most functional networks, whereas BrainLM exhibits substantially weaker connectivity-related performance.